ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Experiments

 \subsection{Hyperparameter Comparison}

-The setting of the main hyperparameters of the proposed model is designed from two aspects: model depth and model width.
-In model width settings, $\alpha_S$ represents the proportion of embedding feature length in the SIM module, $\alpha_T$ represents the proportion of embedding feature length in the TRM module, and $r_{mlp}$ represents the amplification ratio of the hidden layer in the MLP.
-Specifically in model usage, $d_s=T\times\alpha_S$, $d_t=C\times\alpha_T$, where $d_s$ denotes the length of the depth feature dimension in the SIM module, $d_t$ denotes the length of the depth feature dimension in the TRM module, and $C$ and $T$ respectively denote the number of electrode channels and the number of time sampling points.
-In model depth settings, $L_S$ represents the number of stacked layers when using the CAB in the SIM, and $L_T$ represents the number of stacked layers when using the TSAB in the TRM.
-Specifically in model usage, the SIM will use a total of $2\times L_S$ CAB, and the TRM will use a total of $2\times L_T$ TSAB.
+The setting of the main hyperparameters of the proposed model was based on two aspects: model depth and model width.
+In the model width settings, $\alpha_{\rm{t}}$ represents the proportion of embedded feature length in the SIM module, $\alpha_{\rm{s}}$ represents the proportion of embedded feature length in the TRM module, and $r_{\rm{mlp}}$ represents the amplification ratio of the hidden layer in the MLP.
+Specifically in model usage, $d_{\rm{s}}=C\times\alpha_{\rm{s}}$, $d_{\rm{t}}=T\times\alpha_{\rm{t}}$, where $d_{\rm{s}}$ denotes the length of the embedding from the spatial dimension in the TRM module, $d_{\rm{t}}$ denotes the length of the embedding from temporal dimension in the SIM module, and $C$ and $T$ respectively denote the number of electrode channels and the number of time-sampling points.
+In the model depth settings, $L_{\rm{S}}$ represents the number of stacked layers of the CAB in SIM, and $L_{\rm{T}}$ represents the number of stacked layers of the TSAB in TRM.
+Specifically in model usage, SIM uses a total of $2\times L_{\rm{S}}$ CAB, whereas TRM uses a total of $2\times L_{\rm{T}}$ TSAB.

-The results of the hyperparameters comparison experiments are shown in \textbf{Table \ref{tab:param}}.
-The bold fonts represent default hyperparameter values as the appropriate hyperparameter combination: $\alpha_S=0.6$, $\alpha_T=0.75$, $L_S=1$, $L_T=1$, $r_{mlp}=4$.
-When one parameter is adjusted, the other parameters use the default value.
+The results of the hyperparameters comparison experiments are presented in \textbf{Table \ref{tab:param}}.
+Bold font represents the default hyperparameter values as appropriate hyperparameter combinations: $\alpha_{\rm{t}}=0.6$, $\alpha_{\rm{s}}=0.75$, $L_{\rm{S}}=1$, $L_{\rm{T}}=1$, $r_{\rm{mlp}}=4$.
+The underlined font represents the counterparts of specific hyperparameter.
+When one parameter was adjusted, the other parameters used their default values.
 It can be observed that although deepening the model depth can significantly improve the model performance, it also noticeably increases the computational time.
-Therefore, the selection of hyperparameter value is based on the SR performance and the computational time, taking into account the effects on both datasets.

-The model uses AdamW as the optimizer.
-Other main hyperparameter settings are batch size of 36, dropout rate of 0.5, weight decay rate of 0.5, $\beta_1=0.9$, $\beta_2=0.95$, and learning rate of $5\times{10}^{-5}$.
+Therefore, the selection of hyperparameter values is based on the SR performance and computational time, considering the effects on both datasets.
+AdamW was used as the optimiser.
+The other main hyperparameter settings were a batch size of 36, dropout rate of 0.5, weight decay rate of 0.5, $\beta_1=0.9$, $\beta_2=0.95$, and learning rate of $5\times{10}^{-5}$.